 To be eligible for ARTC, you must already have a bachelor’s degree from an accredited college with a major (or equivalent) in a “critical needs” subject area or closely related field.
 For purposes of ARTC eligibility, 30 college credits in a subject is regarded as equivalent to a college major.
+Beginning June 1, 2014, ARTC will look for a Grade Point Average of 3.0 to align with the standard set for other teacher preparation programs in Delaware.
+Limited exceptions will be made when justified.

 Additionally, a minimal requirement for eligibilty is passing scores on all three sections of Praxis I, a test of reading(175), writing(173), and math(174) skills all teachers in DE must pass before receiving certification.
 As of June 1, 2014, Praxis I will be replaced by PRAXIS C.O.R.E.
 Vist www.ets.org to register for Praxis I and to find out how you might qualify to waive one or two sections of that three-part examination.